-And yet, psychologists and philosophers argue over the motivation behind compassionate, kind-hearted, considerate, and benevolent actions that can make a positive impact on the world.
+And yet, psychologists and philosophers argue over the motivation behind compassionate, kind-hearted, considerate, and benevolent actions.

 Some believe they are driven by altruism, with no regard for themselves or their wellbeing, while others claim self-interest drives even the noblest action.

 In this article, we explore the meaning of altruism and discuss whether behavior can be motivated solely by another’s wellbeing.
 And if so, why?
 We also uncover human and animal examples of altruistic behavior and the biological and philosophical implications beneath.

 Before you continue, we thought you might like to download our three Strengths Exercises for free.
 These detailed, science-based exercises will help you or your clients realize your unique potential and create a life that feels energized and authentic.

 Altruism describes behavior motivated by the goal of increasing someone else’s welfare.
 In contrast, egoism defines acts driven by our self-interest (Batson, Ahmad, & Lishner, 2020).

 For example, the motivation behind stopping to help someone with a flat tire:

 - Egoistic view – the driver stops so that they appear caring in front of their new partner.

 - Altruistic view – the driver is motivated to stop by their concern for another’s wellbeing.